The Mental Health Foundation have a variety of online resources to help you, including a range of free, downloadable leaflets.

 - We are a service available to anyone concerned about their own mental health or that of a relative or friend.

 Rape Crisis Surrey and Sussex [RCSAS] is a specialist woman-only Rape Crisis centre based in the Crawley area.
 They provide expert and confidential support for all female survivors of sexual violence aged 13+ in East Surrey and Sussex who have experienced any form of sexual violence at any point in their lives.
-Their core services are face-to-face counselling that lasts up to a year provided by fully qualified female professional counsellors; an advocacy or ISVA service that supports survivors before and through the criminal justice process; and an outreach service.
+Their core services are face-to-face counselling that lasts up to a year provided by fully qualified female professional counsellors; an advocacy or ISVA service that supports survivors before and through the criminal justice process; an outreach service; and support for women affected by Female Genital Mutilation (FGM).
+RCSAS also runs a monthly support and wellbeing group for BME and migrant women.

 Brighton Oasis Project (BOP) is a substance misuse service for women and families in the heart of Brighton.
 We exist to support and empower women who have difficulties with drink or drugs to make positive changes in their lives.